 5. If you violate a tenant’s privacy rights

-Your reason for entry must also be reasonable.
+In addition to providing at least some notice, your reason for entry must also be reasonable.
 Some of the common reasons to access a tenant’s unit include to make needed or agreed repairs, under court order, or to show the property to a prospective tenant or buyer.

 The timing must also be within reason.
 For example, between 8AM and 5PM during weekdays.

 Does a landlord have a duty to find a new tenant in Texas?

 Yes.
 As a landlord, you must make reasonable efforts to re-rent the unit after your tenant moves out.
 By doing so, this helps you mitigate damages.

 If you are successful in finding a replacement, then your tenant who broke the lease may end up being liable for only a fraction of the rent remaining under the lease.

 Paying the remaining rent under the lease may not, however, be the only cost a tenant might need to shoulder if they break your lease.
 You may also charge them for certain expenses, like the cost of advertising the unit or screening new tenants.
 These terms should be outlined in your lease agreement.